delhoume/gouraudtriangle/README.md

 Manipulate arbitrary structures o aa styack is tedious...
 It comes with zero documentation except sample usage.

-Each starting triangle is subdivided in 4 sub-triangles (3 would make very long ones very quickly), until vertices have the same color
+Each starting triangle is subdivided in 4 sub-triangles (3 would make very long and thin ones very quickly), until vertices have the same color
 (given a configurable threshold), in this case recursion ends and a single color triangle is drawn.
 Since then some people de-recursified it.